-Students may park in any parking stall except those reserved for school employees, guests, busses and persons with handicaps.
+Students may park in any parking stall except those reserved for school employees, guests, buses and persons with handicaps.
+Students will be informed of their designated parking areas.
 Vehicles in the school parking lot may be moved during school hours only with permission from the administration.
 Students whose parents have contacted the office either by phone or a note will be given permission to move their vehicles.

-Section 3 Smoke-Free Environment
+Section 3 Drug-Free Environment